lanl/MF-LBM/README.md

    ./config.sh
    ./irun.sh new
    ```
-   This example simulates nonwetting fluid1 displacing wetting fluid2 in a square duct until one pore-volume fluid1 is injected.
+   This example simulates nonwetting fluid1 displacing wetting fluid2 in a square duct until one pore-volume of fluid1 is injected.
+The default run script is for a single GPU system.

 * [`Drainage in a tube with a spherical obstacle`](test_suites/3D_simulation/3.drainage_hardcode_geometry)
    ```sh